shapeshed/shapeshed.com/content/posts/unix-exit-status.md

-{
-  "slug": "unix-exit-codes",
-  "title": "Linux and Unix exit code tutorial with examples", "date": "2016-08-07T00:00:00+00:00",
-  "image": "images/articles/unix-exit-code.png",
++++
+date = "2016-08-07T00:00:00+00:00"
-  "description": "Tutorial on using exit codes from Linux or UNIX commands.
-Examples of how to get the exit code of a command, how to set the exit code and how to suppress exit codes.", "tags": [
+description = "Tutorial on using exit codes from Linux or UNIX commands.
+Examples of how to get the exit code of a command, how to set the exit code and how to suppress exit codes." image = "images/articles/unix-exit-code.png" slug = "unix-exit-codes" tags = ["UNIX", "Linux"] title = "Linux and Unix exit code tutorial with examples"

-    "UNIX",
-    "Linux"
-  ]
-}
++++

 ![UNIX exit code][7]